judah-caruso/doc/readme.markdown

 - `index.page.(html|markdown|plaintext)` - The index/home page template for generated output.
 - `post.page.(html|markdown|plaintext)` - The template for each 'post' file.

 Note: These files have to be created for each output format you wish to use.
-Standalone pages can be generated using the same convention: `name.page.output-format`.
+Standalone pages can also be generated using the same convention: `name.page.output-format`.

 Posts (content files for the generator) use the `.post` extension.
 Posts not ending in this extension will be ignored (ex. `test.post.draft`).